 Those responsible for the accident and any insurance companies that are involved – yours or someone else’s – won’t just write you a check for the full value of your claim.
 You’ll have to be forceful and tenacious and back your demands with hard evidence and solid arguments.

 That’s where the Tampa personal injury lawyers at Roman & Gaynor can help.

-Since 1996, Roman & Gaynor has been an ally to car accident victims in Tampa, helping them assert their rights and recovering hundreds of millions of dollars for them along the way.
+Since 1996, Roman & Gaynor has been an ally to car accident victims, helping them assert their rights and recovering hundreds of millions of dollars for them along the way.
 Our two founding attorneys are Board Certified in civil trial law, which is something that less than 2% of all attorneys in the Sunshine State can say.

 When you hire Roman & Gaynor, you can fully expect to benefit from the full force of our unparalleled experience, reputation, and resources.